 Then theoretically the heat should cause the liquid drops inside the panel to evaporate naturally.
 To be honest, I tried the method for two days and didn’t see any results.

-Fan is constantly running
+The fan is constantly running

 When the fan is constantly running, it points to the issue with a malfunctioning power management system.
 MacBook is a well-optimized machine and consumes very little energy when idle.